tomekszafranski/ZX48K-AllInOne/README.md

 This is an upgraded version of previous [ZX48K-Essentials](https://github.com/tomekszafranski/ZX48K-Essentials) project (ZX Spectrum 48K clone based on vLA82S+ ULA replacement).
 It adds couple of useful modifications you would like to see in nowadays ZX Spectrum.

-Again, it has to be said that this is not by any means revoluotinary work.
+Again, it has to be said that this is not by any means revolutionary work.
 There are similar projects out there, this is simply my take on the subject.

 ## Modifications

-Compared to ZX48K-Essentials, following modification have been added.
+Compared to ZX48K-Essentials board, following modification have been added.

 **Turbo Sound Interface**